• Skip to primary navigation

 3. Take the time to chew and relax.
 Lay your fork down between bites and talk with family and friends.
 The slower you eat, the slower your stomach expands and you can continue eating without the pain of overeating.

-5. Something I learned from Dr. John Douillard: after you eat, lie on your left side for 10-15 minutes.
+5. After you eat, lie on your left side for 10-15 minutes.
 No longer like a whole nap, but just this short period of time.
 Doing this will allow the stomach to empty easily and without stress.
 Maybe even take a short walk or stroll.

-• Take some time for thanksgiving and calming conversation before you begin
+7. Take some time for thanksgiving and calming conversation before you begin the meal.
+This puts you in a relaxed state of mind which helps the body better digest.

-Filed Under: Healthy, Natural Living, Holidays Tagged With: health, healthy living, natural health, non-gmo
+Filed Under: Healthy, Natural Living, Recipes, Stories, and Traditions for the Holidays Tagged With: healthy living, non-gmo

 Next Post: Favorite Sayings of Old-Timey Weather Prediction »